MrCrayfish/GitWeb/README.md

+# OUTDATED
+GitWeb is now implemented directly in to MrCrayfish's Device Mod and no longer requires this addon, thus this addon's development is over.

 # GitWeb
-An "Internet" Browser for MrCrayfishs Device Mod (1.12.2), that has community created websites
+An "Internet" Browser for MrCrayfish's Device Mod (1.12.2), that has community created websites

 This is a textbased browser, that supports pages with Color & Styling codes based off the built in Minecraft colorcodes.